anoma/VampIR-Book/src/section_2_5.md

 This does not mean, however, that one must always indicate the length of the list when recursing over a list.
 Instead, Vamp-IR provides the `fold` functions for recursing over lists. `fold` is equivalent to right-folding functions, such as `foldr`, common to functional programming languages.
 It takes three arguments;

 1. A list to fold over.
-2. A function which incorporates an element of the list with the recursive
+2. A function which incorporates an element of the list with a recursive result.
 3. A base value to return on an empty list.

 As a basic example, we can sum over the elements of a list with